Containers

 One container stuck in "Creating" state?
 Give it a moment.
 It takes a few seconds to spin up.
 If it never finishes, check Logs to see what's blocking startup.

-Replica count mismatch (like "1/3 REPLICAS")?
-You're probably in the middle of a scale event or deployment.
+Replica count not matching your target?
+You might be in the middle of a scale event or deployment.
 Wait a moment and check again.
 If it doesn't correct itself, there might be an issue preventing containers from starting.

 Uneven resource usage across containers?
-This is normal for stateless apps (traffic distribution is based on many factors).
+This is normal for stateless apps.
+Traffic distribution depends on many factors.
 If usage is drastically different, it might indicate a slow container that needs investigation.

 Troubleshooting